 Charlotte Bronte.
 Jane Eyre.
 Ed.
 Margaret Smith.
 Oxford: Oxford UP, 2019.
 (Oxford World’s Classics Edition) (978-0198804970)

 Oscar Wilde.
 The Picture of Dorian Gray.
 Ed.
 Joseph Bristow.
 Oxford: Oxford UP, 2008.
 (Oxford World’s Classics Edition) (ISBN: 9780199535989)

-Requirements: active participation in weekly seminar sessions; team-PPT-presentation; term paper (10 pp.).
+Requirements: active participation in class; presentation; term paper (9-11 pp).